rails/rails/guides/source/asset_pipeline.md

 ```

 Using the `--skip-sprockets` option will prevent Rails from adding
-this to your `Gemfile`, so if you later want to enable
+this gem, so if you later want to enable the asset pipeline
-the asset pipeline you will have to add that gem to your `Gemfile`.
+you will have to add it to your `Gemfile` manually.
 Also,
 creating an application with the `--skip-sprockets` option will generate
 a slightly different `config/application.rb` file, with a require statement
 for the sprockets railtie that is commented-out.
 You will have to remove